 Their education prepares them for leadership in the future, as is to be expected from a premier Business School of our stature.
-Case-in-point, 'The Grant Thornton route to ACA', which is a hybrid programme developed by P.A.
-College and Grant Thornton Cyprus and is endorsed by the Institute of Chartered Accountants in England and Wales (ICAEW).
-This accelerated route awards students with 12 exemptions out of the 15 required towards the ACA, secures 190 days of Technical Work Experience with Grant Thornton, and also provides them with the opportunity to be eligible for a job offer at Grant Thornton Cyprus.
+Case-in-point: The hybrid programme developed by P.A.
+College and the Institute of Chartered Accountants in England and Wales (ICAEW) involves the participation of the major

+Auditing/Accounting firms in Cyprus.
+This accelerated route awards students with 12 exemptions out of the 15 required towards the ACA, secures 190 days of Technical Work Experience with one of the aforementioned Accounting/Auditing firms, and also provides them with the opportunity to be eligible for a job offer at the specific firms, following the competion of their studies.

 Equally exclusive is the 'Graduates Route to ACA', a hybrid programme that has been established in collaboration with the world-class Institute of Chartered Accountants in England and Wales (ICAEW) and KPMG Limited, Cyprus, a world-prominent auditing firm.
 The programme is intended for university degree holders in any field, it has a total duration of only 16 months and prepares participants for an outstanding professional career in the Accounting/Auditing sector.
-The programme offers 12 exemptions out of the 15 papers required for the ACA qualification.
-Additionally, students have the privilege to participate in a unique training scheme at KPMG Limited.
-Cyprus and secure 1050 hours of technical work experience which is 1/3 of the total number of hours of work experience required for the professional qualification of ACA.
+The programme offers 12 exemptions out of the 15 papers required for the ACA gualification.
+Additionally, students have the privilege to participate in a unique training scheme at KPMG Limited, Cyprus and secure 1050 hours of technical work experience which is 1/3 of the total number of hours of work experience required for the professional qualification of ACA.
 The programme secures a job offer by KPMG Limited, Cyprus to successful graduates along with substantial financial benefits.

 These unique for Cyprus, Employer Affiliated Programmes are exclusively tied to renowned employers with work experience integrated within the programme, enabling students to combine academic studies and ACA training.
-The underlying common factor that brought the Institute of Chartered Accountants in England and Wales, Grant Thornton Cyprus, KPMG Limited, Cyprus and P.A.
+The underlying common factor that brought the Institute of Chartered Accountants in England and Wales, the major Auditing/Accounting firms of Cyprus, and P.A.
 College together is our mutual dedication to quality and innovation.